 All the surface character is gone because the tinner has overzealously polished it all off.

 The owner’s marks and, even worse, the maker’s mark (in this case, Gaillard) are almost obliterated.
 I know this pan is Gaillard because I examined this pan before I sent it off and I can still recognize the shape of the stamp — the faint oval in the photo below — even when the letters are gone.

 I wonder if this inexperienced tinner thought the pan was dirty.
 Some of the surface marks come from polymerized oil residue settled into cracks and crevices on the surface of the copper, so yes, it’s dirt.
 But again, from a copper collector’s perspective, this “dirt” is priceless.

 Is this highly-polished Windsor a lesser pan than its unimproved character-rich twin?
 Decide for yourself, but if preserving surface character is important to you, make sure your retinner knows this and is capable of preserving it.

-* This over-polishing was done by a local shop and not by Rocky Mountain Retinning or East Coast Tinning, both of whom fully appreciate character and protect it during their work.
+* This over-polishing was done by a local shop and not by Rocky Mountain Retinning, Southwest Hand Tinning, or East Coast Tinning, each of whom fully appreciate character and protect it during their work.